polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-lifecycle.md

 ### Finalizing Block

-After all queued transactions have been executed, the executive module calls into each pallet's `on_idle` and `on_finalize` functions to perform any final business logic that should occur at the block's end.
-The modules are again executed in the order defined in the `frame_support::runtime` macro, but in this case, the `on_finalize` function in the system pallet is executed last.
+After all queued transactions have been executed, the executive module calls into each pallet's [`on_idle`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/support/src/traits/hooks.rs){target=\_blank} and [`on_finalize`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/support/src/traits/hooks.rs){target=\_blank} functions to perform any final business logic that should occur at the block's end.
+The modules are again executed in the order defined in the `frame_support::runtime` macro, but in this case, the [`on_finalize`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/support/src/traits/hooks.rs){target=\_blank} function in the system pallet is executed last.

-After all of the `on_finalize` functions have been executed, the executive module checks that the digest and storage root in the block header match what was calculated when the block was initialized.
+After all of the [`on_finalize`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/support/src/traits/hooks.rs){target=\_blank} functions have been executed, the executive module checks that the digest and storage root in the block header match what was calculated when the block was initialized.
-The `on_idle` function also passes through the remaining weight of the block to allow for execution based on the blockchain’s usage.
+The [`on_idle`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/support/src/traits/hooks.rs){target=\_blank} function also passes through the remaining weight of the block to allow for execution based on the blockchain’s usage.

 ## Block Authoring and Block Imports